daprela/wp-starter-plugin/README.md

 * The plugin is 'namespaced'.
 * A class autoloader loads classes without including files manually.
 * Constants are created automatically from the plugin headers where possible.
-* A function detects if the plugin is in debug mode.
-In that case, all of the assets are versioned from their file timestamp to bypass browser cache.
+* A function versions all of the assets from their file timestamp to bypass browser cache.
 Every time a file is saved the version changes and the file is refreshed.
 * A basic composer file install PHP unit and a few dev tools.
 * A Gulp file written for Gulp 4 provides the tools for the following.
      * Compile Sass to CSS.